ipfabric/docs/docs/IP_Fabric_Settings/administration/ldap.md

   -s sub
 ```

-Exit code of the command above is zero if the `ldapsearch` was able to establish connection and bind.
+The exit code of the command above is zero if the `ldapsearch` was able to establish connection and bind.
 It will ask for a bind password interactively.
 LDAP search/filer query can be added to the end of the previous example code.

 ```text title="Search for a concrete user account"
 (uid=$LOGIN_INPUT)